MobilityData/GTFS_Realtime_Best-Practices/index.md

 ### Objectives

-The objectives of maintaining GTFS-Realtime Best Practices are to:
+The objectives of maintaining GTFS-realtime Best Practices are to:

 * Improve end-user customer experience in public transportation apps
 * Make it easier for software developers to deploy and scale applications, products, and services

-### How to propose or amend published GTFS-Realtime Best Practices
+### How to propose or amend published GTFS-realtime Best Practices

 GTFS applications and practices evolve, and so this document may need to be amended from time to time.
-To propose an amendment to this document, open a pull request [in the GTFS-Realtime Best Practices GitHub repository](https://github.com/MobilityData/GTFSRT-Best-Practices) and advocate for the change.
+To propose an amendment to this document, open a pull request [in the GTFS-realtime Best Practices GitHub repository](https://github.com/MobilityData/GTFSRT-Best-Practices) and advocate for the change.

 ### Linking to This Document

-Please link here in order to provide feed producers with guidance for correct formation of GTFS-Realtime data.
+Please link here in order to provide feed producers with guidance for correct formation of GTFS-realtime data.
 Each individual recommendation has an anchor link.
 Click the recommendation to get the URL for the in-page anchor link.

-If a GTFS-Realtime-consuming application makes requirements or recommendations for GTFS-Realtime data practices that are not described here, it is recommended to publish a document with those requirements or recommendations to supplement these common best practices.
+If a GTFS-realtime-consuming application makes requirements or recommendations for GTFS-realtime data practices that are not described here, it is recommended to publish a document with those requirements or recommendations to supplement these common best practices.

-## GTFS-Realtime Best Practices Working Group
+## GTFS-realtime Best Practices Working Group

-The GTFS-Realtime Best Practices Working Group consists of public transportation providers, developers of  applications, consultants, and academic organizations to define common practices and expectations for GTFS-Realtime data.
+The GTFS-realtime Best Practices Working Group consists of public transportation providers, developers of  applications, consultants, and academic organizations to define common practices and expectations for GTFS-realtime data.
 The goals of this working group are to support greater interoperability of data.
 To join the working group, email [gtfs@rmi.org](mailto:gtfs@rmi.org).

 Members of this working group include: